-Ceramics melt at high temperatures and they exhibit a brittle behavior under tension.
+Ceramics melt at high temperatures and exhibit a brittle behavior under tension.
 As a result, the conventional melting, casting and thermo-mechanical processing routes are not suitable to process the polycrystalline ceramics.
-Inorganic glasses, though, make use of lower melting temperatures due to formation of eutectics.
-Hence, most ceramic products are made from ceramic powders through powder processing starting with ceramic powders.
-The powder processing of ceramics is very close to that of metals, powder metallurgy.
-However there is an important consideration in ceramic-forming that is more prominent than in metal forming: it is dimensional tolerance.
+Inorganic glasses, though, make use of lower melting temperatures due to the formation of eutectics.
+Hence, most ceramic products are made through powder processing starting with ceramic powders.
+The powder processing of ceramics is very close to that of metals.
+However, there is an important consideration in ceramic-forming that is more prominent than in metal forming: it is dimensional tolerance.
 Post forming shrinkage is much higher in ceramics processing because of the large differential between the final density and the as-formed density.

 Glasses, however, are produced by heating the raw materials to an elevated temperature above which melting occurs.
 Most commercial glasses are of the silica-soda-lime variety, where silica is supplied in form of common quartz sand, soda (Na2O) in form of soda ash (Na2CO3) while the lime (CaO) is supplied in form of limestone (CaCO3).
 Different forming methods- pressing, blowing, drawing and fiber-forming- are widely in practice to fabricate glass products.
 Thick glass objects such as plates and dishes are produced by pressing, while the blowing is used to produce objects like jars, bottles and light bulbs.